ducarme/springable/docs/getting_started.md

 ## Installation

 Use `pip` to install.
-In the terminal simply enter
+Open the terminal, enter

 ```
 pip install springable
 ```
-and you are good to go!
+in your activated virtual environment, and you are good to go!

 It is supported on **Python 3.10 and above**.

-??? tip "Install `springable` a virtual environment (easy & recommended)"
+??? tip "Install `springable` in a virtual environment (easy & recommended)"
     It is recommended to install `springable` in a virtual environment.
 Create a folder, use the terminal to navigate to that folder and enter
     === "Windows"
         ``` console